-What is EthicsPoint?
+What is the Compliance Hotline?

-EthicsPoint is a comprehensive and confidential reporting tool to assist management and employees in working together to address fraud, abuse, and other misconduct in the workplace, all while cultivating a positive work environment.
+The Compliance Hotline is a confidential reporting tool created by NAVEX Global to assist administration, staff, faculty and students to work together in addressing misconduct in the workplace and on campus, all while cultivating a positive work and educational environment.

-Why do we need a system like EthicsPoint?
+Why do we need a system like the Compliance Hotline?

-- We believe that our employees are our most important asset.
-By creating open channels of communication, we can promote a positive work environment and maximize productivity. - An effective reporting system will augment our other efforts to foster a culture of integrity and ethical decision-making.
+- To create additional confidential reporting channels and upward communications.
+We hope this will help promote a positive work and learning environment and maximize productivity. - An effective reporting system will augment our other efforts to foster a culture of integrity and ethical decision-making.